mohsenreyhani01/Cryptography_java_example/README.md

-This code was written for another project, which is included here as an example.
+This codes was written for another project, which is included here as an example.
 You can still write more secure codes.